JamieM-Hub/JM-Idle-Game/README.md

 # Testing
 ## Functional Testing
-hgfs
+Functional Testing
 ## UX Testing
-dfsfs
+UX Testing
 ## Player Testing
-fgsf
-*Elements* was human tested separately with three individuals.
-This player feedback has been included:
+*Elements* was human tested separately with three individuals who were asked to answer the following questions:

+1. What contributed to a positive experience?
+2. What contributed to a negative experience?
+3. Did you encounter anything strange or unusual?
+4. What additional features would improve the experience?
+5. On a scale of 1-10, how would you rate *Elements*?
+6. Any additional comments?

 Player A
 > buuhhhhhh good game buuhhdeh